You are here

 Backyard Songbirds

 Though you may be more likely to see shorebirds right here on Holden Beach, lovely songbirds are also appreciated.
-You may even be lucky enough to have one visit the deck of your vacation rental.
+You may even be lucky enough to have one visit the deck of your Holden Beach vacation rental.
 A fun way to cover a lot of ground in a shorter amount of time is by renting a bike and enjoying some of the bike routes that traverse the island.
 There are a variety of nature preserves located throughout the county that are home to various beautiful species – some common, some seasonal, and some rare.

 Thinking about birding or birdwatching likely brings to mind a pretty Eastern Bluebird or Northern Cardinal.
 You may see both of these throughout Brunswick County during your Holden Beach vacation, but we also have so many other species, including: the Allen’s Hummingbird, American Goldfinch, American Robin, Bachman's Sparrow, Black-Chinned Hummingbird, Blue Grosbeak, Blue Jay, Brown-Headed Nuthatch, Bullock’s Oriole, Carolina Chickadee, Carolina Wren, Downy Woodpecker, Eastern Bluebird, Eastern Towhee, Great Crested Flycatcher, Henslow's Sparrow, House Finch, Indigo Bunting, Loggerhead Shrike, Mourning Dove, Nelson's Sharp-tailed Sparrow, Northern Cardinal, Northern Mockingbird, Painted Bunting, Prothonotary Warbler, Red-Cockaded Woodpecker, Saltmarsh Sharp-Tailed Sparrow, Seaside Sparrow, Song Sparrow, Summer Tanager, Swainson's Warbler, Tufted Titmouse, White-Breasted Nuthatch, White-Throated Sparrow, and Yellow-Rumped Warbler.